plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 > How to modularize a library, mainly for the purpose of trimming JS bundle size, in way that adds as little friction as possible for both the library consumers and the library developers.

 In addition, we formalize two addition requirements:

 - Minimal overhead for browserify and webpack users
 - Optimal bundling via browserify and webpack

-Why privilege browserify and webpack?
+Why prioritize browserify and webpack?
 They seem to be the most used bundling systems.
 Source:

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">... and